 Our Google Ads lead form extensions integration allows you to:

-- Sync your leads in real-time with your CRM or marketing platforms.
+- Sync your leads in real-time with your CRM.

-- Send new leads to your CRM or marketing platform in real-time as soon as they come in.
+- Send new leads to other marketing platforms, such as autoresponders, as they come in.
 This avoids the effort of manually downloading lead lists from Google Ads and the risk of errors during the process.

 - Follow up with your leads immediately, making them more likely to convert